micmejia/bible-dump/AMPC/Luke/Luke 15.md

 So he got up and came to his [own] father.
-But while he was still a long way off, his father saw him and was moved with pity _and_ tenderness [for him]; and he ran and embraced him and kissed him [[^j]fervently].
+But while he was still a long way off, his father saw him and was moved with pity _and_ tenderness [for him]; and he ran and embraced him and kissed him [fervently].